nikija/public/Api/Charging/README.md

 ### Create Customer

 In some use cases, the client application has to be able to create customers.
-For example when the service can be orderable in advance without the customer having yet any reservation or profile in the hotel.
+For example when the service can be ordered in advance without the customer having yet any reservation or profile in the hotel.
 This can be case of resellers of the hotel services, e.g. event space resellers, spa treatment resellers etc. Normal POS systems should not need to use this call.

 In our system, the customers are uniquely identified by emails.
 If there is already a customer with email equal to email provided in the request, the system actually doesn't create any new customer profile.
 The response just contains information about the existing customer.
 The data of existing customer are left intact, since the data in the system are more trustworthy to the hotel than data provided by the client application.